More than a qualification

 Our International students have the opportunity to study in a safe environment for a wide range of courses in one of the world’s most advanced education systems.
 Our students benefit from a high standard of teaching provided by well qualified, committed staff, delivered through small class sizes for a more supportive environment.

-Also our UK Visa and Immigration 'Tier 4 Sponsor' status is assurance of our high standard of education.
 We have an International Office, from where you can get advice about preparing to come to the UK to study, including advice on visa issues where relevant, finding accommodation, opening a bank account and other issues related to helping you settle into a new country.

 For more information please visit our International Department